-Benign prostatic hyperplasia (BPH) — also called prostate gland enlargement — is a common condition as men get older.
-An enlarged prostate gland can cause uncomfortable urinary symptoms, such as blocking the flow of urine out of the bladder.
-It can also cause bladder, urinary tract or kidney problems.
+An enlarged prostate can cause symptoms that may bother you, such as blocking the flow of urine out of the bladder.
+It also can cause bladder, urinary tract or kidney problems.

-- Frequent or urgent need to urinate
+- Frequent or urgent need to pee, also called urination.

-- Weak urine stream or a stream that stops and starts
+- Weak urine stream, or a stream that stops and starts.

-- Dribbling at the end of urination
+- Dribbling at the end of urination.

-- Inability to completely empty the bladder
+- Not being able to fully empty the bladder.

-Less common signs and symptoms include:
+Less common symptoms include:

-- Urinary tract infection
+- Urinary tract infection.

-- Blood in the urine
+- Blood in the urine.

 Other possible causes of urinary symptoms

-- Urinary tract infection
+- Urinary tract infection.

-- Bladder or kidney stones
+- Bladder or kidney stones.

-- Problems with nerves that control the bladder
+- Problems with nerves that control the bladder.

-- Cancer of the prostate or bladder
+- Cancer of the prostate or bladder.

 When to see a doctor

-Most men have continued prostate growth throughout life.
-In many men, this continued growth enlarges the prostate enough to cause urinary symptoms or to significantly block urine flow.
+The prostate is a gland that typically keeps growing throughout life.
+This growth often enlarges the prostate enough to cause symptoms or to block urine flow.

-Risk factors for prostate gland enlargement include:
+Risk factors for an enlarged prostate include:

 - Family history.
-Having a blood relative, such as a father or a brother, with prostate problems means you're more likely to have problems.
+Having a blood relative with prostate problems makes you more likely to have problems with your prostate.

 Complications of an enlarged prostate can include: